 There are a lot of choices to be made when you visit Disney World—such as paying for Memory Maker at Disney and knowing how to book a split stay at Disney — but picking a single park to visit doesn’t need to be one of them.
 Park hopping means going from one park to another in a single day, and it’s a great way to enjoy your favorite attractions and rides and not waste any time on things you’re not interested in.
 This way of exploring Disney World is quite popular.

 Immediately after the post-COVID reopening, park hopping was not allowed, and guests were only allowed to visit one park a day.
-As of 2022, however, park hopping is back with a set of modified rules.
-Now you can rope drop at Galaxy’s Edge and Hollywood Studios in the morning and hop to Epcot in the evening for dinner after a nice walk around the World Showcase.
+As of 2022, however, park hopping came back with a set of modified rules allowing park hopping after a certain time of day.
+Restrictions were further relaxed in 2024 to remove the time constraint.
+Now you can rope drop at Galaxy’s Edge and Hollywood Studios in the morning and hop to Epcot in the evening for dinner after a nice walk around the World Showcase... or just move back and forth between parks as you please.

 What Is Park Hopping?